msucloudfellowship/msucloudfellowship.github.io/docs/session_cloud_storage/exercise_using_azure_cloud_storage.md

 [Azure Quickstart: Upload, download, and list blobs with the Azure portal](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal)

-The Azure Storage explorer is a desktop application for Mac and Windows, useful for occaisional checking and working with cloud storage:
+The Azure Storage explorer is a desktop application for Mac and Windows, useful for occasional checking and working with cloud storage:

 [Azure Quickstart: Use Azure Storage Explorer to create a blob](https://docs.microsoft.com/en-us/azure/storage/blobs/quickstart-storage-explorer)